A flexible and modular framework to solve NP-Problems

 Final words

-For those wondering the possibility of using this library, I personally would recommend the usage of the similar alternatives described in the begging of this post.
+For those wondering about the possibility of using this library, I personally would recommend the usage of the similar alternatives described in the beginning of this post.
 Many things can or could be improved and despite years of personal research, development and headaches, this whole thing is still a hobbyist adventure.